-Paul Tanner, trombonist and last surviving member of the Glenn Miller Orchestra, dies.
-A free non fiction article.
+Article about Paul Tanner, trombonist and last surviving member of the Glenn Miller Orchestra, dies.

 The era of the legendary Glenn Miller Orchestra, known throughout the world for hits such as A String of Pearls, Chatanooga Choo Choo, In the Mood and Little Brown Jug, finally came to an end on the 5 February 2013 with the death, from pneumonia complications, of 95 year-old trombonist, Paul Tanner – the last surviving member of the wartime dance band.

 Paul Tanner, born in Skunk Hollow, Kentucky, on the 15 October 1917, had five brothers all of whom were musicians.
 And it was while playing with his brothers in a basement ‘strip joint’ known as the Swing Club in Atlantic City, New Jersey, that he was ‘discovered’ by Glenn Miller who offered him a position in his band.
 He played with the Glenn Miller Orchestra from 1938-1942.
 When the famous band leader joined the American military, Tanner went on to play as a studio session musician in Hollywood.